Gorzen/Computer-Graphics-2019/project/proposal.md

 # Goals and Deliverables

-The main goal will be to have a fully connected 3D rollercoaster, with a start and a finish.
+The main goal will be to have a fully connectedv 3D rollercoaster, with a start and a finish.
 To this, we could have these expansions :

 - Being able to ride the rollercoaster, from the start to the end, as a first person camera.
 - First generate a terrain procedurally and then building the rollercoaster on it.